mashds/ExpenseTracker/README.md

 ## AI Usage Evidence

-AI tools were used to support the development of this Expense Tracker iOS application.
+AI tools (ChatGPT) were used to support the development of this Expense Tracker iOS application.

 ## Areas where AI was used